1920: The Steamship Company formed

 2013- the group became the sole provider of travel to the islands and built a completely new terminal at Land’s End

 In 2013 Isles of Scilly Travel became the sole provider of travel to the Isles of Scilly.
 There were significant improvements to all of the companies travel facilities.
 Land’s End airport had a completely new terminal building and Scillonian III was refurbished.

 In February 2015, the Steamship Company acquired Island Carriers which provides haulage and courier services on the island.

 September 2nd 2015, Scillonian III welcomes her 4th million passenger aboard.

 2016: A new and much larger freight ship was purchased to replace the Gry Maritha

 In May 2016, the company purchased a replacement cargo ship for the Gry Maritha currently called the Mali Rose.
 At 12.6 metres longer and a metre wider she’s much larger and will provide a greater capacity of freight to the islands.
-After substantial upgrades and improvements, she will enter service in 2017.

 The Scillonian’s heritage shows just how much can be achieved when a community comes together.
 If you’d like to know more about the history of the Isles of Scilly and those who made the Steamship Group possible, why not pay a visit to the Museum on St Mary’s and see the Scillonian history come to life.